 - Maintenance of a GPA of 3.50 overall and in all courses in the Biology major completed at CSUN.

 - Approval of a senior thesis by the Honors Committee, including a presentation of the research.

 Pre-Medical and Pre-Professional Information

 The B.A. degree is recommended for all pre-professional students; however, any of the B.S. options may be followed by students with special interests.
-Pre-medical, pre-dental and other students pursuing health-associated professional careers should consult with the Pre-Professional advisors, Terri Richardson or Daisy Kuhn.
-See Pre-Professional Advisement, Health Professions in this Catalog.
+Pre-medical, pre-dental, and other students pursuing health-associated professional careers should consult with the Pre-Professional advisor, Terri Richardson.
+For more information, please see Pre-Professional Advisement, Health Professions in this Catalog.